Healthy Homes Assessment Maupuia

 What are the most unreasonable gaps or holes?

-If you can feel external air flowing in or the sound of a clear draught emanating from a hole or gap, then it’s likely to be a gap or hole that needs sealing in the way you can.
-Large gaps and cracks should be stopped permanently.
-Any gaps greater than 3mm that let air into or out within your house need to be sealed.
-For example, if an open fireplace is not in use, it may cause draughts and must be sealed from.
-Landlords and property managers are responsible for making sure that draughts from the fireplace are removed as far as imaginable.
+If you can feel external air entering or the air is clear from a gap or hole, then it is probably a gap or crack that needs sealing in somehow.
+Cracks or gaps with large gaps must be stopped permanently.
+The gaps that exceed 3mm that let air in or out into your home need to be sealed.
+In the case of an open fireplace isn’t in use it can cause draughts and must be sealed from.
+Property managers and landlords are accountable for ensuring that these draughts are stopped as far as imaginable.

-You don’t need to block gaps or holes in the construction.
-For example, tiny gaps around windows and doors might be necessary to allow for the movement of the building when the household gets warmer and cooler, so that they are able to be closed and opened instead of than sticking.
-We will inspect all doors and windows during our Healthy Homes assessment of your rental property.
+There is no need to block up intentional gaps or holes that are part of the construction.
+For instance, small gaps around windows and doors may be required to allow for the movement of the building as the house heats and cools, to allow them to be opened and closed rather instead of being stuck.
+We will examine every window and door in our Healthy Homes assessment of your rental property.

 draught stopping building inspections